-Your brain: You’ll make mistakes and embarrass yourself on social media.
+Your brain: “I’ll make mistakes and embarrass myself on social media.”

 See?
 Argue FOR your solutions.
-Argue for your ideas to make it through this.
+Argue for your ideas that are telling you how to make it through this.
 Your livelihood (and your sanity!) depends on this.
 It does.

 Accept that it won’t be easy.

 Going in, I want to acknowledge now that it won’t be easy.
 Your brain will want to give you every single reason to give up, to say, “No, it’s not working.
 This isn’t right.
 I can’t do this.”

 But remember, you are going to use your legal skills to argue against those negative thoughts to ensure you’re working to keep your business going.
 So tell your brain that, “Yes, it’s not going to be easy but I can and will do it.”